lorenzomatheo/Grover-Algoritm-Classical-Search-And-Quantum/README.md

 ---

 **Note**: This project is for educational purposes and demonstrates quantum computing concepts.
-For production quantum applications, consider using actual quantum hardware or more sophisticated simulators.
+For production quantum applications, consider using actual quantum hardware or more sophisticated simulators(soon in humanity👀)